Maarrk/lidia/README.md

 ## Contributing

-- All code should be formatted with `autopep8`
+- Python code should be formatted with autopep8
-- All documentation should be formatted with Prettier
+- Other source files should be formatted with Prettier
 - To properly run as a module without building and installing, **cd into `src/`** and run `python3 -m lidia`

 ## Acknowledgements